 On July 24, 1823, this light helped again – this time it guided the fleet of Admiral José Prudencio Padilla to his most important battle, leading to defeat of Spanish fleet and forcing Spanish Crown to accept the independence of Venezuela.

-People in the state of Zulia keep much pride in this extraordinary landmark and have adorned their flag and coat of arms with a lightning, it is mentioned in state’s anthem.
+People in the state of Zulia keep much pride in this extraordinary landmark and have adorned their flag and coat of arms with lightning, it is mentioned in the state’s anthem.